DevParapalli/RTMNU-SEM-6/HWL/Practical 10/README.md

 Aim: To interface Rotary Sensor with Intel Galileo board and write a program to display the rotation position.

+## Theory

+A Rotary Angle Sensor based on a potentiometer is a type of mechanical rotary angle sensor that measures the angular position of a shaft by converting the mechanical motion into an electrical signal using a potentiometer.

+The potentiometer consists of a resistive element, usually a strip of conductive material, with a sliding contact or wiper that moves along the resistive element as the shaft rotates.
+The resistive element has a known resistance, and the voltage divider principle is used to measure the angular position of the shaft.

+When the shaft rotates, the wiper moves along the resistive element, changing the resistance between the two ends of the potentiometer.
+The voltage at the wiper is proportional to the angular position of the shaft, and this voltage can be measured and converted to a digital signal using an analog-to-digital converter (ADC).

+Potentiometer-based rotary angle sensors are relatively simple and inexpensive, making them a popular choice for many applications.
+However, they have some limitations, such as a lower resolution and accuracy compared to other types of rotary angle sensors.
+Additionally, potentiometer-based sensors can wear out over time due to the mechanical movement of the wiper, leading to reduced accuracy and reliability.

+Potentiometer-based rotary angle sensors are commonly used in applications such as joysticks, volume controls, and position feedback systems.
+They are also used in industrial automation, robotics, and medical equipment.
+When selecting a potentiometer-based rotary angle sensor, it is essential to consider the application's specific requirements, such as the measurement range, resolution, accuracy, and environmental conditions.

 ## Procedure

 1. Connect the Rotary Sensor to the A1 port of the Galileo board.